Wanted Dead or Alive (TV series): Development

-Vincent Fennelly and Four Star Television were considering a spinoff of their current series, Trackdown, which was itself a spinoff from Zane Grey Theater.
+Vincent Fennelly and Four Star Television were considering a spinoff of their current series, Trackdown, which itself was a spinoff of Zane Grey Theater.
 At the time, McQueen's manager, Hillard Elkins, was also representing Trackdown star Robert Culp.
 Elkins knew of the spinoff plan and suggested McQueen for the role.
 McQueen's style was exactly what Fennelly was looking for to fill the role.
 Initially not interested in doing Westerns, McQueen agreed to the role based on his ability to connect with Fennelly and his vision for the role of Randall.
 The pilot was filmed before McQueen did The Blob in 1958.

-Four Star founder, Dick Powell, was initially hesitant about McQueen in the lead role, due to McQueen's short stature as well as his inability to ride horses, but he changed his mind after seeing early clips of the first episode.
+Four Star founder, Dick Powell, was initially hesitant about McQueen in the lead role due to McQueen's short stature, as well as his inability to ride horses, but he changed his mind after seeing early clips of the first episode.
 It was Powell's idea to give the character of Josh Randall a gimmick weapon.

 Prior to initial filming, Steve McQueen did not know how to ride horses and was forced to learn for the show's production.

-McQueen had a reputation for being difficult to work with, and he fired three stunt men within the first day of filming, including Richard Farnsworth.
+McQueen had a reputation for being difficult to work with, and he fired three stunt men within the first day's filming, including Richard Farnsworth.
 Ultimately, that job went to Loren Janes, who also doubled for McQueen in a number of movies.

-While the show and episodes are fiction, bounty hunters were common in the American West, and there is some historical basis for the stories.
+Although the show and its episodes are fiction, bounty hunters were common in the American West, and there is some historical basis for the stories.

 McQueen's initial salary for the show was $750 per episode, but due to the show's popularity, that climbed to $100,000 per year, which was extremely high for the time.
-The timeslot change for the third season which ultimately ruined the show's ratings may have been CBS's way of killing the show due to ever increasing production costs.
+The time slot change for the third season that ultimately ruined the show's ratings may have been CBS's way of killing the show due to ever increasing production costs.
 Another factor was McQueen's strained relationship with Viceroy cigarettes, the show's sponsor.

 The show helped launch the careers of several directors.